Tetracyclic antidepressant

 Chemical structure of the TeCA mirtazapine.
 Notice its four rings fused together.

 Tetracyclic antidepressants (TeCAs) are a class of antidepressants that were first introduced in the 1970s.
-They are named after their tetracyclic chemical structure, containing four rings of atoms, and are closely related to the tricyclic antidepressants (TCAs), which contain three rings of atoms.
+They are named after their tetracyclic chemical structure, containing four rings of atoms, and are closely related to the tricyclic antidepressants (TCAs) which contain three rings of atoms, as well as to benzodiazepines which are composed of hexagonal benzene and heptagonal diazepine rings.